translateX() CSS Function

 Description

-For example, the following CSS code would move the element with the id my-element 100 pixels to the right:
+For example, you can move a div element 50 pixels to the right:

 transform: translateX(100px);